NIH-NICHD/Elements-of-Style-Workflow-Creation-Maintenance/README.md

 and @cgpu Christina Chatzipantsiou has been my infallible guide.

 Common Workflow script guidance was gratefully received from Miguel Brown at Children's Hospital of Philadelphia.

+## Citation
+If you use any of the materials of this lesson, please cite as:

+Deslattes Mays, Anne 2022.
+"Elements of Style in Workflow Creation Maintenance"